jmagdanz/ArcticAlaskaSubsistenceNetworks/README.md

 • Shauna BurnSilver (sburnsil@asu.edu)
 • James Magdanz (jmagdanz@alaska.edu)

-*If you use data from this repository, please contact the principal investigators for additional information and caveats.*
+*If you use data from this repository, please contact the principal investigators for additional information and caveats before you begin your analyses.*

 **Original Project Report**